agilepro/better-thought/markdown/chapter-04.md

 I would like to add that the negative bias leads us to more than protecting ourselves.
 We also want to protect our loved ones and friends.
 When they begin talking about some new venture or an exciting event, we unknowingly scan for the danger in that and warn them to be cautious.
 This does not go over well.
 It feels like raining on the parade, a critical comment, when it’s just the negative bias.
 When you have some good news, you would like others to respond enthusiastically about your good fortune in a way that makes you feel happy that you told them.
 I love it when someone makes a big deal about some delightful occurrence in my life.
 And yet they seek to save me because their own brain thinks of possible problems.

-Negativity Bias appears as worry and pessimism.{i: pessimism}
+Negativity Bias appears as worry{i:worry}and pessimism.{i: pessimism}

 It appears as remembering one criticism more vividly than ten compliments.